 We are not aware of any other illegal activity that enjoys such protected status.
-Indeed, appellants' argument would necessarily elevate medical marijuana distribution above countless other legal activities, for which counties and cities retain their constitutional police power to prohibit in the interest of public welfare and safety.
+Indeed, appellant's argument would necessarily elevate medical marijuana distribution above countless other legal activities, for which counties and cities retain their constitutional police power to prohibit in the interest of public welfare and safety.
 It is not surprising, therefore, that the Legislature drafted the MMPA's immunities in narrow terms and did not limit local zoning authority.

-Appellants' argument also is suspect because it leaves significant questions unanswered.
+Appellant's argument also is suspect because it leaves significant questions unanswered.
 Where would the boundary be between a permissible medical marijuana regulation and impermissible ban?
 Must local governments allow "reasonable" opportunities for medical marijuana dispensaries to operate?
-Would counties and cities have to treat medical marijuana dispensaries in the same manner as adult businesses?
-Neither the CUA, the MMPA, nor appellants provide any guidance on these issues.
-Appellants' argument that counties and cities lack the basic police power to prohibit a land use that may not be appropriate for a particular community would create a void in the law, which would likely lead to further litigation for counties and cities that can ill afford it.
+Would counties and cities have to treat medical marijuana dispensaries in the same manner as adult businesses, as appellant suggests (AOB 45)?
+Neither the CUA, the MMPA, nor appellant provide any guidance on these issues, yet one can only imagine the extensive litigation that would ensue.
+Appellant's argument that counties and cities lack the basic police power to prohibit a land use that may not be appropriate for a particular community would create a void in local land use law that is unique to medical marijuana and that would inevitably lead to further litigation for counties and cities that can ill afford it.

-Finally, the notion that the Legislature has implicitly required every county and city in the State to allow medical marijuana dispensaries is even more outrageous in light of the federal government's recent crackdown against medical marijuana dispensaries.
+Finally, the notion that the Legislature has implicitly required every county and city in the State to allow medical marijuana dispensaries is even. more outrageous in light of the federal government's recent crackdown against medical marijuana dispensaries.
 On October 7, 2011, the four United States Attorneys in California announced a coordinated enforcement strategy "targeting the illegal operations of the commercial marijuana industry."
 (MJN, Ex.
-G.) The new enforcement strategy included both criminal prosecutions against marijuana distributors and civil forfeiture actions against property owners and was designed to "address a marijuana industry in California that has swelled to include numerous drug-trafficking enterprises that operate commercial grow operations, intricate distribution systems and hundreds of marijuana stores across the state - even though the federal Controlled Substances Act prohibits the sale and distribution of marijuana."
+L.) The new enforcement strategy included both criminal prosecutions against marijuana distributors and civil forfeiture actions against property owners and was designed to "address a marijuana industry in California that has swelled to include numerous drug-trafficking enterprises that operate commercial grow operations, intricate distribution systems and hundreds of marijuana stores across the state - even though the federal Controlled Substances Act prohibits the sale and distribution of marijuana."
 (MJN, Ex.
-G.) There is uncertainty about whether such enforcement efforts would also target local officials involved in issuing and administering permits for medical marijuana dispensaries.
+L.) There is uncertainty about whether such enforcement efforts would also target local officials involved in issuing and administering permits for medical marijuana dispensaries.
 In the face of such an aggressive and unambiguous enforcement effort, the argument that local governments must accommodate and allow medical marijuana dispensaries represents the height of absurdity.